-We live in a world of extra stress and the biggest reason is our cell phones.
+It’s 2024 and we live in a world of extra stress and one of the biggest reasons is our cell phones.
 Everything is happening instantly and we are being bombarded with information and people all day long.

 It’s never-ending, from morning till night.
 24/7!